01-edu/public/subjects/0-shell/README.md

 ### Instructions

 - You must program a mini `Unix` interpreter.
-- This interpreter must display a simple `$` and wait until you type a command line witch will be validated by pressing enter.
+- This interpreter must display at least a simple `$` and wait until you type a command line witch will be validated by pressing enter.
 - The `$` will be shown again only once the command has been completely executed.
 - The command lines are simple, you will not have pipes, redirection or any other advanced functions.
 - You must manage the errors, by displaying a message adapted to the error output.
 - You must implement the following commands that will behave exactly like the originals:
   - echo
   - cd
   - ls
   - pwd
   - cat
   - cp
   - rm
   - mv
   - mkdir
   - exit
 - You must manage the program interruption `Ctrl + D`.
 - The project has to be written in a compiled language like (C, Rust, go or other), no semi compiled language like (Pearl and others) are allowed.
 - The code must respect the [good practices](https://public.01-edu.org/subjects/good-practices/)